conorobrien/CIS520-Final-Project/README.md

 CIS520-Final-Project
 ====================
+Turned out 35 trees with lambda_1se works much better, with error 0.6781.
+But it's also slower.
+I'll train a 30 tree with 1se model, and submit again.

 35 trees with lambda_min, error 0.6802.
 We should try the 35 trees with 1se one.
 Submit the submit 35 1se.txt when anybody's got the time.

 Using 20 trees with [city word bigram], it takes 390 seconds to finish all test data on biglab.
 The leaderboard error is above 0.68.
 So we don't have much room to add trees.